 - Place the food bowl in a quiet spot: If your cat is nervous, make sure that their food isn’t near a scary object like the dishwasher.
 Feed all your animals separately so they’re not competing with each other.

 - Vary their diet: Whether your cat eats kibble or canned food, mix it up once in a while.
 For instance, if they eat dry food daily, replace one meal with a canned option.
 Consider toppers for their diet.
-You can also make home made cat food.
+You can also make homemade cat food.

 - Serve more meals or try free-feeding: Most cats prefer to graze during the day.
 To help your cat gain weight, try giving them access to smaller portions throughout the day.
 Or simply leave a bowl of their favorite kibble for them to nibble on as they like.
 Consult with your vet beforehand to determine the diet you should be offering.

 - More cats mean more food bowls: If you run a multi-cat household, all your cats need to have equal access to food.
 Sometimes, a more dominant cat prevents others from eating.
 Always have an additional bowl in a more secluded spot.
+If one of your cats is a bully, consider confining them during mealtimes so that every cat gets their fair share of food.

 - Heat the cat food to make it more palatable: Giving their food a quick turn in the microwave increases its aroma.
 This may make your cat more inclined to eat.
 Be sure that you use a microwave-safe bowl and avoid giving it more than 10-seconds.